How Many Men are Abused by Women?

 Statistics typically cited by advocates for domestic violence show a higher percentage of partner abuse against women than men.
 Multiple factors contribute to the rendering of these numbers.

 The bulk of the DV community is focused on female victimization by male perpetrators.
-They are driven by an ideology that is based on patriarchy being the reason why DV happens.
+They tend to focus on an ideology based on patriarchy being the reason why DV happens.
 This perspective informs their research and reporting.

 In their article, Perpetrator programmes for partner violence: Are they based on ideology or evidence?, that appeared in the Legal and Criminological Psychology Journal (2012), professors Louise Dixon, John Archer and Nicola Graham-Kevan stated: